Miri Dive, Malaysia - RooWanders

 We had lunch and rested almost an hour before the next dive.

 The second dive for the day was less than pleasant.
-We had poor visibility of 3 m and currents against us.
+We had poor visibility of a shocking 3 m and currents against us.

 We stayed underwater for about 40 minutes and dived to a maximum depth of 18 m.

-Two dives were truly not enough to fully sample the national park!
+Two dives were not enough to fully sample the national park!

 We reentered Miri just as a downpour was brewing – the flying raindrops combined with our speeding boat hit our skin like icy darts.

-After a quick shower at Piasau Boat Club, we thanked our guides, logged our dives and made our way back to Marina Bay.
+After a quick shower at Piasau Boat Club, we thanked our guides, logged our dives and returned to Marina Bay.

 Leave a Reply